Sign up to our Newsletter

 While it’s hard to separate the LSAT from law school, the recent development of law schools accepting GRE scores offers more accessibility and opportunity for you!

 Now that you know the key differences between the GRE and LSAT, you should be able to make a more informed decision on which test to take!
-Remember to choose the test that best reflects your skills so that you can maximize your chances of getting into your dream law school!
+Remember to choose the test that best reflects your skills to maximize your chances of getting into your dream law school!

 Once you’ve chosen which test to take, ensure you acquire the right tools to get the perfect score.
 Regardless of which test you choose, Juris’ experts can provide the resources, support, and expertise to help you succeed!